whoismuhd/istrominventory/README.md

 4. Test changes thoroughly before committing
 5. Update documentation as needed

-## 📄 License
+##  License

-This project is proprietary software for Istrom Inventory Management.
+This project is proprietary software for Istrom Design and Costruction.

-## 🎉 Status
+##  Status

 **The application provides:**
 - ✅ **Full Functionality** - All features working